Country Updates

 National holidays

-Prospective tenants must have able to provide their “right to rent” in the UK before they can secure a rental property.
-EEs should be prepared to move quickly with a decision as the property market moves quickly.
+Right to rent checks: Prospective tenants must be able to provide their right to rent in the UK before they can secure a rental property.

 © Packimpex Ltd., 2023 All rights reserved.
 All our transactions are subject to the general terms and conditions of Packimpex.